 1 Timothy 2:12 But I don’t permit a woman to teach, nor to exercise authority over a man, but to be in quietness.

 1 Timothy 2:13 For Adam was first formed, then Eve.

 1 Timothy 2:14 Adam wasn’t deceived, but the woman, being deceived, has fallen into disobedience.

-Paul further expounded the scriptural views on the position of women in the Church by forbidding women from teaching or exercising authority over men in the Church.
-Women are not only to be silent in the Church, they are also not to teach or exercise authority over men.
+Paul further expounded the scriptural views on the position of women in the church by forbidding women from teaching or exercising authority over men in the assemblies.
+Women are not only to be silent in church meetings, they are also not to teach or exercise authority over men.
 Paul used the creation order to justify this position: the man was first formed before the woman, and thus by the creation order is her head.
 The woman was made for man (to be man’s helper), and not man for the woman!

 1 Corinthians 11:8 for man is not from woman, but woman from man;